As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Automation helps people save time and energy, and it can make homes safer.
 It’s an easy way to handle tasks without needing to be home or do them by hand.

-Essential Smart Home Devices You Need First
+Best Beginner Smart Home Devices You Should Start With

 A smart home has several main parts that work together:

-- Smart plugs: Plug into outlets and let users control old appliances with an app.
+• Smart plugs: Plug into outlets and let users control old appliances with an app.

-- Smart bulbs: Replace regular bulbs and can change color, dim, or be set on a schedule.
+• Smart bulbs: Replace regular bulbs and can change color, dim, or be set on a schedule.

-- Smart hubs: Central devices that help different gadgets talk to each other.
+• Smart hubs: Central devices that help different gadgets talk to each other.
 Some hubs work with voice assistants.

 Wi-Fi is needed for almost all devices to connect to the internet.
 Many homes start small, with just a smart bulb or plug, and add more as needed.
 Some devices also use Bluetooth or Zigbee, which are different ways for devices to connect.